 I used to roll my eyes when someone tried to tell me how to apply sunscreen.

 Dude, how difficult can it be?
-Pour a small amount on your hands, rub it all over your body, wait 20 minutes and go out in the sun.
+Pour a small amount of cream on your hands, rub it all over your body, wait 20 minutes and go out in the sun.
 Job done.

-Except, I still got a sunburnt every now and then.
+Except, I still got a sunburn every now and then.
 WTH?

 Worse, if I got a sunburn, did that mean I’d get wrinkles later, too?
 (Priorities, ladies!)